Predicting topological quantum phase transition from dynamics via multisite entanglement: Introduction

 \section{Introduction}

 Phase transitions, which occur when a system parameter crosses a critical value in a condensed matter system, are characterized by a sharp change in behavior.
-While the conventional phase transitions are due to the onset of thermal fluctuation after a critical temperature, there can be a quantum phase transition (QPT) solely driven by the quantum fluctuations which occur by tuning the system parameter \cite{sachdev_2011}.
-Moreover, it was shown in recent years that in the quench dynamics, quantum critical points can be linked to the non-analytic behavior of physical quantities with time which is also referred to as the dynamical quantum phase transition (DQPT) \cite{Krish2004, Aditi2005, Heylrev, heyl_original}.
-Both in static and dynamical scenarios, it has been pointed out that multipartite entanglement measures \cite{HoroRMP} can be used as a marker of QPT and DQPT \cite{Wei05, Anindya14, ultracold-review, fazio-rev, stavPRB}.
-Due to the advancement of the experimental front, such spin models can nowadays be realized and controlled using trapped ions \cite{HAFFNER2008155, Duan10}, cold atoms trapped in optical lattices \cite{ultracold-review}, and superconducting qubits \cite{Kaur21}.
+While the conventional phase transitions are due to the onset of thermal fluctuation after a critical temperature, there can be a quantum phase transition (QPT) solely driven by the quantum fluctuations that occur by tuning the system parameter \cite{sachdev_2011}.
+Moreover, it was shown in recent years that in the quench dynamics, quantum critical points can be linked to the non-analytic behavior of physical quantities with time which is also referred to as the dynamical quantum phase transition (DQPT) \cite{Krish2004, Aditi2005, Heylrev, heyl_original, arnab_dqpt_critical1, arnab_dqpt_critical3, jafari_dqpt2}.
+Both in static and dynamical scenarios, it has been pointed out that multipartite entanglement measures \cite{HoroRMP} can be used as a marker of QPTs and DQPTs present in quantum spin models \cite{Wei05, Anindya14, ultracold-review, fazio-rev, stavPRB}.
+Due to advancements on the experimental front, such spin models can nowadays be realized and manipulated in a controlled way using trapped ions \cite{HAFFNER2008155, Duan10}, cold atoms in optical lattices \cite{ultracold-review}, and superconducting qubits \cite{Kaur21}.